 Another shared that they were “managing the itch with apple cider vinegar (strange, but it works wonders!) and coconut oil in the bath.”

-A third way to use ACV is as a hair mask.
+A fourth way to use ACV is as a hair mask.
 Mix 1 tablespoon ACV with a quarter cup of sunflower oil.
 Apply the mixture to your scalp right after a shower.
 It can act as a protective skin barrier and improve moisture retention.

 Drinking ACV is not necessarily recommended for eczema.
 Moreover, because ACV is highly acidic, consuming it can sometimes damage tooth enamel, cause mouth and throat tissues, upset the stomach, and worsen existing kidney problems.

 Some people may experience mild relief from ACV baths, soaks, or wraps.
 Be sure a dermatologist says it’s OK to use ACV and assures you it won’t cause problems with the medications you take.

 MyEczemaTeam is the social network for people with eczema and their loved ones.
-Here, more than 36,000 members from around the world come together to swap stories and advice, discuss daily life with eczema, and meet others who understand the diagnosis.
+Here, more than 45,000 members from around the world come together to swap stories and advice, discuss daily life with eczema, and meet others who understand the diagnosis.